 2 – America

-America is a vast country, both in terms of size and it’s love for whiskey.
+America is a vast country in terms of size and its love for whiskey.
 It is famous for offering a wide array of spirits, but whiskey is still a favorite.
 American whiskey comes from rye which is blended with multi-grain alcohols.
-It was the probation era from 1920 to 1933 when the revolution in the industry took place and led to the birth of new distillation techniques.
+It was the prohibition era from 1920 to 1933 when the revolution in the industry took place and led to the birth of new distillation techniques.
 Many American distillers still follow the same techniques to make the famous whiskey.

 While Bourbon and Tennessee are the quintessential American whiskeys, the land is known for producing many more varieties.
-You can find rye whiskey, rye malt whiskey, malt whiskey, wheat whiskey, corn whiskey, and lastly the bourbon whiskey.
-All of these are made from mashes but with at least 51% of their named grain.
+You can find rye whiskey, rye malt whiskey, malt whiskey, wheat whiskey, corn whiskey, and lastly, bourbon whiskey.
+These are made from mashes but with at least 51% of their named grain.

-When in America, you must also visit Tennessee, which is home to one of the most popular whiskey brands in the world – Jack Daniel’s.
+When in America, you must also visit Tennessee, home to one of the most popular whiskey brands in the world – Jack Daniel’s.
 The distillery of Jack Daniel’s is the oldest one here, dating back to the year 1866.
 You can take a long tour of the distillery that lasts an hour to learn about the whiskey.
-There are also exhibits that take you through the life of the owner Jasper Newton Daniel and how he created this liquor.
+Some exhibits take you through the life of the owner Jasper Newton Daniel and how he created this liquor.

 You can also head to Texas to experience the finest Merica Bourbon while enjoying the exotic locales.

 Must-try whiskey: Jim beam, Jack Daniel’s, Russel’s Reserve, Blanton’s Original Single Bottle Bourbon Whiskey, Stranahan’s Colorado Whiskey.

 Best distillery to visit: New Orleans, Park City, Memphis, Bardstown.